Access Control Systems

 These systems can be simple or complex, but the solution should always provide authorised persons easy passage around the building.

-Access control systems can also act a valuable management tool by incorporate additional features such as time and attendance functions, integration with payroll systems, car park management and even vending machines.
+Access control systems can also act as a valuable management tool by incorporating additional features such as time and attendance functions, integration with payroll systems, car park management and even vending machines.

 Points to consider, when planning an access control system: